-On this island nation, ten main languages are spoken, but there are 748 other local languages.
+Ten main languages are spoken on this island nation, but there are 748 other local languages.
 To maintain coffee production and quality, stakeholders must communicate in various “mother tongue” languages.

 With 922 permanently populated islands, traffic is a significant issue for Indonesian coffee, as moving and delivering commodities through a chain of islands is a logistical challenge.